llmariner/llmariner.github.io/content/en/docs/overview/how-works.md

 : Expose the OpenAI-compatible APIs and manage the overall state of LLMariner and receive a request from the client.

 Worker-Plane components
-: Run every worker clusters, process tasks using compute resources such as GPUs in response to requests from the control-plane.
+: Run every worker cluster, process tasks using compute resources such as GPUs in response to requests from the control-plane.

 ## Core Components